PF_RING ZC (Zero Copy)¶

 PF_RING can work both on top of standard NIC drivers or on top of specialised drivers.
 The PF_RING kernel module is the same, but based on the drivers being used some functionality and performance are different.
 For those users who need maximum packet capture speed with 0% CPU utilisation for copying packets to the host (i.e. the NAPI polling mechanism is not used) it is possible to use ZC (aka new generation DNA) drivers, that allow packets to be read directly from the network interface by simultaneously bypassing both the Linux kernel and the PF_RING module in a zero-copy fashion.

 In ZC both RX and TX operations are supported.
-As the kernel is bypassed, some PF_RING functionality are missing, including in kernel packet filtering (BPF and PF_RING filters).
+As the kernel is bypassed, some PF_RING functionality may be missing, including in kernel packet filtering (PF_RING filters).
+BPF filters instead are evaluated in userspace, adding overhead to the application and should be avoided when processing high rate traffic.

 With PF_RING ZC you can achieve 1/10G wire-rate at any packet size and create inter-process and inter-VM clusters (PF_RING ZC is not just a driver, it provides a simple yet powerful API).
 It can be considered as the successor of DNA/LibZero that offers a single and consistent API based on the lessons learnt on the past few years.